asiemer/madux/README.md

 ```

 Note that we did not set a `houseNumber` parameter for the `ENTER_ROOM` action.
 As you have seen before,
-it will now be impossible to access the `ROOM` state without the `roomNumber` parameter.
-It's pretty
+it will now be impossible to access the `ROOM` state without the `houseNumber` parameter.
+It's
 trivial to see that you don't want to pass the `roomNumber` and `houseNumber` to the state when it
-should already know in which room you are.
+should already know in which house you are.
 This can be solved by the build-in merge feature.

 For now, a property that we define in the definition of a state has only a name and a value that
 represents whether or not the property is required.
 We will add a third (optional) value, namely merge.